-As it was almost midnight, there was a chill in the air and it was definitely colder then the day time hours, so dress well.
+As it was almost midnight, there was a chill in the air and it was definitely colder than the daytime hours, so dress well.

 Sheep on the roads

-During summers, Icelandic countryside is filled with sheep-like everywhere.
+During summers, the Icelandic countryside is filled with sheep-like everywhere.
 It makes driving a pain – both for cars and tourist buses.
 You might also experience traffic delays due to it.
-In October, the sheep traffic is not crazy.
+In October, sheep traffic is not crazy.
 It is manageable without travel interruption.

 Also, it is not very cold and so you can see and play with these friendly- fluffy sheep, which is a bonus.

-As October is the cross-over month in Iceland, you will get decent day light to travel and take pictures.
-Day light hours start at 07:30 am (approx) and it is bright and nice until sunsets at 06:50 pm.
-This allows you to get great pictures of the Iceland’s natural gems.
+As October is the cross-over month in Iceland, you will get decent daylight to travel and take pictures.
+Daylight hours start at 07:30 am (approx) and it is bright and nice until the sun sets at 06:50 pm.
+This allows you to get great pictures of Iceland’s natural gems.

-As days are still long and bright, you can spend more time in exploring Iceland, rather then wait, thus making the most of your time there.
+As days are still long and bright, you can spend more time exploring Iceland, rather than wait, thus making the most of your time there.

 In October, you can experience all seasons in Iceland, sometimes all of them in a day.
 One fine morning, we were greeted with warm sunshine and we walked the streets of Reykjavik with coffee in hand.
 Then embarked on our scheduled tour of the South Coast of Iceland.

-Half way through the journey, it snowed a little – so all the black and was now covered in white.
-By the time, we reached Skogarfoss, the snow has stopped, and it did rained a bit while we were there.
+Halfway through the journey, it snowed a little – so all the black (lava-filled) landscape was now covered in white.
+By the time, we reached Skogarfoss, the snow has stopped, and it did rain a bit while we were there.
 And before we left, we saw a beautiful rainbow in the sky!

-You wont see snow in summers for sure (although it will rain a bit), and during winters the days are short and not too bright.
-So yea, visit in October to experience all of it and northern lights (don’t let that go)
+You won’t see snow in summers for sure (although it will rain a bit), and during winters the days are short and not too bright.
+So yea, visit in October to experience all of it and the northern lights (don’t let that go).

 Warm water, sprinkled with snow

-One of life’s luxury is to soak in warm water (full of minerals) while there is a slight drizzle or even white flurries outside.
-In no spa or any other place can you experience this, but you can in Iceland in October (sorry if its sound corny, but it’s true)
+One of life’s luxuries is to soak in warm water (full of minerals) while there is a slight drizzle or even white flurries outside.
+In no spa or any other place can you experience this, but you can in Iceland in October (sorry if it sounds corny, but it’s true)

-One of Iceland’s tourist magnets are its outdoor pools near geothermal activity.
-Think of Blue Lagoon, Secret Lagoon or the Seljavallalaug.
-They are built near geothermal bodies, so the water here is warm and is filled with essential minerals that are good for your skin.
-Keeping you warm, whilst it windy or rainy outside.
+They are built near geothermal bodies, so the water here is warm and filled with essential minerals that are good for your skin.
+Keeping you warm, whilst it is windy or rainy outside.